20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 We ran also some other analyses these can be found in the `eq-breaking` branch (see subsection [File structure](#file-structure) for more information).

-First of all, and unsurprisingly, we found out that running the model with the following parameters results in a much bigger utility:
+First of all, and unsurprisingly, we found that running the model with the following parameters results in a much bigger utility:

 | **Parameter**  | **Name in the paper** | **Meaning** | **Value** |
 |:--------------:|:---------------------:|:-----------:|:----------:|